New Feature: Screen Recording With System Sounds In Chrome

 How It Works

-Whenever a user chooses to record their screen, a new option to share the audio will show up in the Chrome screen sharing dialog box:
+Whenever a user chooses to record their screen or a Chrome tab, a new option to share the audio will show up in the Chrome screen sharing dialog box:

-Screen sharing user interface in Chrome with "Share audio" checkbox
+Chrome user interface for sharing your entire screen with the "Share audio" checkbox

 You can record the sound from YouTube videos, video calls held in the browser and even Netflix movies.